Asian shares rally on Sino-U.S. trade truce, oil bounces

 The progress on Sino-U.S. trade and an easier dollar could provide some support to commodity prices.

-Oil suffered its weakest month in more than 10 years in November, losing more than 20 percent as global supply outstripped demand.
+Oil posted its weakest month in more than 10 years in November, losing more than 20 percent as global supply outstripped demand.
 [O/R]

 Speculation is high the Organization of the Petroleum Exporting Countries (OPEC) and Russia would agree some form of production cut at a meeting in Vienna on Thursday.

-Additional reporting by Hideyuki Sano in TOKYO; Editing by Peter Cooney & Shri Navaratnam
+Additional reporting by Hideyuki Sano in TOKYO; Editing by Shri Navaratnam and Sam Holmes